Medically reviewed by Kristin Hall, FNP

 Unfortunately for most of us, stress is a concept we're very familiar with.

 Upcoming exams, that extra presentation your boss asked for with little notice, even little children, cute as they are, can be common triggers for parents who just want some quiet time to unwind.

-The concept of stress refers to the mental and physical response to challenges/stressors happening inside or outside of you.
+According to the American Psychology Association Dictionary of Psychology, the concept of stress refers to the mental and physical stress response to stressors happening inside or outside of you.